Location | Buffalo Creek Reserve - 117 Pittwater Road, Hunters Hill. Wallumedegal Country |

 Extreme or wet weather | Days predicted to be above 35ºC, high winds, extreme bush fire danger and dust storms may result in the excursion being modified, postponed or cancelled.
 Weather forecast |

-Cancellations | Cancellations with less than three school weeks' notice will incur a $500 administration fee.
-This does not apply to cancellations due to weather, fire danger or COVID-19 restrictions. |
+Cancellations | Cancellations with less than four school weeks' notice will incur a $500 administration fee.
+This does not apply to cancellations due to weather or fire danger. |

 Time |